marktsuchida/ihist/README.md

 Must not be `NULL`.

 **`histogram`** *(output, accumulated)*
 Output buffer for histogram data.
-Must point to `n_histogram_samples * 2^sample_bits` `uint32_t` values.
+Must point to `n_hist_components * 2^sample_bits` `uint32_t` values.

 Histograms for each sample are stored consecutively: